ajeetraina/dhi-sample-demos/rust/guides/rust.md

 4. **Install additional packages**
    Docker Hardened Images contain minimal packages in order to reduce the potential attack surface.
 You may need to install additional packages in your Dockerfile.

-   Only images tagged as `dev` typically have package managers.
+   Both dev and runtime variants include cargo and rustc.
 You should use a multi-stage Dockerfile to install the packages.
 Install the packages in the build stage that uses a dev image.
 Then copy any necessary artifacts to the runtime stage that uses a minimal image.

 ## Troubleshoot migration